pete88b/storage_tools/README.md

-# Project name here
-> Summary description here.

-This file will become your README and also the index of your documentation.
+# Storage tools
+> The goal of this project is to make it easy to work with local or cloud storage as part of a data science workflow.

 ## Install

-`pip install your_project_name`
+`pip install storage_tools`

 ## How to use